100% Satisfaction Guarantee

 - Martina Michèle "Tina" Weymouth (b.
 1950), American musician, best known as a founding member and bassist of the New Wave group Talking Heads

-- Kevin Weymouth, football player who represented New Zealand at international level
+- Kevin Weymouth, New Zealand footballer who represented New Zealand at international level

 - Richard Weymouth (1780-1832), British Royal Navy commander